Velko/8-bit-CPU/README.md

 4 flags
 -------

-In addition to Ben's Z and C flags, there are Negative and oVerflow flags.
+In addition to Z and C flags, there are Negative and oVerflow flags.
 Took an inspiration from [AVR Instruction Set Manual][avr-instructions], on how to implement various branching instructions.
 N and V flags are required for some.
 N bit is just a copy of 7-th bit of the result. oVerflow indicates that the sign bit "overflowed" as a result of addition/subtraction.
 In short it can be defined as: